You can translate the document:

 When a user is authenticated successfully in the LDAP server, Virtual DataPort gets the groups of that user.
 These groups will be compared with the roles created in VDP.
 In our example, the user “John Smith (jsmith)” is a member of the “director” group, so we need to create the role “director” in VDP.

 Note: if the role serveradmin is imported from the LDAP server it will be ignored for security reasons as this role is the predefined role in VDP for global administrators.
-To assign global administrator privileges to an user it will be necessary to assign to some of the other roles returned by the LDAP server the serveradmin predefined role.
+To assign global administrator privileges to a user, it will be necessary to assign the serveradmin predefined role to one of the other roles retrieved by the LDAP server.

 To import just a subset of all the existing roles in an LDAP server it is recommended to manually create the roles instead of iterating on the list of roles.
 To do that you can use the VDP Admin tool to add the roles one by one or a VQL script to create the roles using the VQL Shell.
 To create a new role using VQL the following statement can be executed: